News & Events

 Land surface temperature datasets now available

-This new 25-year record combines measurements from both infrared and microwave sensors to give a global view
+This new 25-year record combines measurements from different infrared and microwave sensors to give a global view

-Although satellite-derived temperature analysis is well established, the new dataset, which spans 25 years from 1995-2020 will be used to gain a more comprehensive understanding of environmental change.
+Although satellite-derived temperature analysis is well established, these new datasets, which currently span the period 1995-2021, provide LST observations that will be used to gain a more comprehensive understanding of environmental change.

-Land surface temperature (LST) is one of 54 Essential Climate Variables (ECVs) defined by the Global Observing Climate System to monitor climate change.
+LST is one of 54 Essential Climate Variables (ECVs) defined by the Global Climate Observing System (GCOS) to monitor climate change.

-“LST is integral to a radiative energy budget of the surface, and it provides the best approximation to the thermodynamic temperature that drives the surface energy,” says Dr Darren Ghent, who leads the research as part of ESA’s Climate Change Initiative.
+“LST is integral to the radiative energy budget of the Earth’s surface, and it provides the best approximation of the thermodynamic temperature that drives the surface energy,” says Dr Darren Ghent, who leads the research as part of ESA’s Climate Change Initiative.

 ESA CCI Land Surface Temperature (1995-2020), version 2.0

-“The records can be applied to our understanding of urban heat islands and urban planning to map and henceforth mitigate heat stress,” says Ghent, “and we can distribute these findings to decision makers at the national and local level to address issues like vulnerability, urbanisation, and green space designation.”
+“LST is relevant to many climate applications.
+For example, the records can be applied to our understanding of urban heat islands and urban planning to map and henceforth mitigate heat stress,” says Ghent, “and we can distribute these findings to decision makers at the national and local level to address issues such as vulnerability, urbanisation, and green space designation.
+Given that over half the world’s current population live in urban areas, this application of LST has the potential to have a very high impact on human health and wellbeing.”

 Other applications for the LST data include agricultural and water management, tracking geothermal anomalies, and monitoring changes in the cryosphere.

-The dataset is freely available from the CCI Open Data Portal.
+The LST_cci datasets are freely available from the CCI Open Data Portal.